python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ### Set Up a Bot Account
 You will need your own bot account on Discord to test your changes to the bot.
-See [here](../creating-bot-account) for help with setting up a bot account, and invite your bot to the test server you created in the previous section.
+See [here](../creating-bot-account) for help with setting up a bot account.
+Once you have a bot account, invite it to the test server you created in the previous section.

 #### Privileged Intents